 The fool on top is not wise

 King Solomon spent long years on building "harem stables".
 In fact, more time, effort and money on buildings for his harem than on the temple his father David had designed as if by whim and folly led: the Bible's Lord had majestically ordained in previous books of the bible that he would be worshipped only in his goat skin tent for all time to come.
-Did it come to pass?
+Why did it not come to pass?
+Consider well.

 Despite that Solomon went astray and allegedly ruined the royal dynasty, Jesus calls him the wisest man ever.
-True enough teachings are not self-serving bluffs.
+Oh well, still consider well.

-Farm animals (cult and sect members) have a right to get enraged on their own behalf, but see if they do it, and where they funnel their anger in case.
-It may not be toward the fit target at all, and that is a problem with proud-looking sect slaves.
+Farm animals (cult and sect members) have a right to get enraged on their own behalf.
+However, some do not manage to identify the real culprits behind their entrapments, and funnel their anger marringly.
+It may eventually become one of the basic issues concerning sect half-slaves.

 Promises kept and broken may lead to sorry endings

-The Bhagavad Gita teaches that those who teach that the world is illusory, are demoniacs: they err and cause destruction.
-[Bhagavad Gita 16:7-9 ff.]
+Don't ignore a cultivated outlook: The Bhagavad Gita teaches that those who teach that the world is illusory, are demoniacs - (Bhagavad Gita 16:7-9 ff.)

 On the other hand, so-called faithful obedience is bad if essentially unfit and spiteful.